ChrTopf/wled-audioreact/README.md

 | 0.3     | snapshot | 18.06.2023 | first usable application; 3 effects included                                       |
 | 0.4     | snapshot | 21.06.2023 | fixed wrong audio stream issue; fixed audio stream setting not deleted after crash |
 | 0.5     | snapshot | 23.06.2023 | implemented sample rate and led amount setting                                     |

-## License

-You can use this application for free.
-You are prohibited to copy, modify or sell this software.

-For further licensing information, please have a look at LICENSE.txt